Linux

 or authenticating locally.

-Create a password for the admin
+Create the password for the users:

 mkpasswd --method=SHA-512